 You can expect:

-- wildlife walks led by experts who will share their knowledge of plants and wildlife which calls the Network home
+wildlife walks led by experts who will share their knowledge of plants and wildlife which calls the Network home

-- conservation activities like wildflower sowing, tree planting and cutting back vegetation
+conservation activities like wildflower sowing, tree planting and cutting back vegetation

-- activities specifically for children and young people such as seed ball making, building and painting butterfly boxes, and getting schools involved in the Greenway.
+activities specifically for children and young people such as seed ball making, building and painting butterfly boxes, and getting schools involved in the Greenway.

-Discover our latest events and sign up on Eventbrite.
+Discover our other events on Eventbrite.

 Please note, not all events will be limited by numbers, so you'll be able to just turn up on the day.